vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Highest; Vi.
 Dh.
 III.
 151. 1-8.
 Viṣṇusankaravrata—This is to follow the procedure of Umāmabe

 svara vrata (p.
 277 above).
-It is to be performed in Bh. or āśv. on Mr̥gaśiras, Ārdrā, Pārvāphalguni, Anuradhā or Jyesthā; the only differences are that garments for Visou image should be yellow, the dakṣiṇās for Viṣṇu and Śhaṅkara were respectively to be gold and pearls; HV II, 593-594 (calls it Śhaṅkara-Nārāyaṇa-vrata), KR 282–283 (both
+It is to be performed in Bh. or āśv. on Mr̥gaśiras, Ārdrā, Pārvāphalguni, Anuradhā or Jyeṣṭhā; the only differences are that garments for Visou image should be yellow, the dakṣiṇās for Viṣṇu and Śhaṅkara were respectively to be gold and pearls; HV II, 593-594 (calls it Śhaṅkara-Nārāyaṇa-vrata), KR 282–283 (both

 quote Devipurāṇa ).
 Viṣṇusayanotsava--The festival on the sleeping of Viṣṇu either